nihitkhandelwal-eng/The_Brainforest/♻️ Admin/Admin Notes/CSS Notes/Helper classes - Minimal Documentation.md

 | `cards-2-3` | Fit images in cards to 2:3 ratio |
 | `cards-cols-1` to `8` | Force a specific number of columns (from 1 to 8) |

-Table of contents

-How to use helper classes

-Line width control for tables, images and iframes